DaemonEngine/Urcheon/README.md

 Description
 -----------

-Urcheon is purposed to manage and build source directories to produce game packages like Dæmon engine `dpk` or id Tech engines `pk3` or `pk4`.
+Urcheon is purposed to manage and build source directories to produce game packages like Dæmon engine `dpk` packages or id Tech engines `pk3` or `pk4` packages.

 The primary usage of this toolset is to build of [Unvanquished](http://unvanquished.net) game media files.
 It was initially  developed and tested against the files from [Interstellar Oasis](https://github.com/interstellar-oasis/interstellar-oasis).